davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 subduction instability.

 We model a series of scenarios with differently-timed underplating events, with the start of subduction ranging from 22 to 80 Ma.
-These subduction times, T$_\textrm{start}$,  set the beginning of the models shown in
-@fig:model_tracers|b and are shown in the first panel of
+These subduction times, T$_\textrm{start}$,  set the beginning of the models shown in @fig:model_tracers|b and are shown in the first panel of
 @fig:model_results|b.
 Each model operates on oceanic crust of the appropriate age for the time of subduction, given the geometry of Farallon plate subduction over the Cretaceous and Paleogene [@Liu2010; @Seton2012].
 As the subduction time moves towards the present, the age of subducted oceanic crust generally decreases, reflecting the approach of the Pacific--Farallon spreading ridge to the western margin of North America.

+Stalled slab scenarios with subduction ages older than 30 Ma (all but the last sequence presented on @fig:model_tracers|b) simulate rollback during sustained Farallon-plate subduction.
+These are considered tectonically improbable but are included to fully explore the model space.
-In the oldest model with a subduction time of 80 Ma, the oceanic lithosphere at the time of subduction is 60 myr old, meaning that the oceanic crust in this model was generated beneath the Pacific--Farallon spreading ridge at 140 Ma.
+In the oldest model with a subduction time of 70 Ma, the oceanic lithosphere is 50 Myr old at the time of subduction (and thus was generated beneath the Pacific--Farallon spreading ridge at 120 Ma).

-Stalled slab scenarios with subduction ages as young as 30 Ma (all but the last scenario presented on @fig:model_tracers|b) model rollback during sustained Farallon-plate subduction.
+At this time, the Shatsky conjugate had already subducted to beneath the Cordilleran interior [@Liu2009] and the Nacimiento belt of the Franciscan was in its later stages of subduction accretion [@Chapman2016a].
+This is the earliest time a stalled slab could have developed outside of the specific scenario treated in model group **C**.

-The final model run in @fig:model_tracers|b corresponds to the "Monterey plate" hypothesis [@Pikser2012; @VanWijk2001], which entails hypothetical northward lateral translation on a shallowly-dipping stalled subduction megathrust.
+The final model run in @fig:model_tracers|b corresponds to the "Monterey plate" hypothesis [@Pikser2012; @VanWijk2001], which entails hypothetical northward lateral translation on a shallowly-dipping arrested subduction megathrust.
 The potential thermal effects of the required anhydrous shearing of the underplated oceanic lithosphere along a ~300 km flat displacement trajectory [@fig:context] are not accounted for in model **B**.
 Instead, this scenario